Skip to main content

 • Unvaccinated:

-two- or three-dose series, depending on vaccine type
+two- or three-dose series, depending on vaccine type (modified-live or killed)

 • Vaccinated:

-semi-annual or annual depending on risk
+semi-annual or annual, depending on risk

 Foals Foals

-Dose series depends on initial vaccine type
+Three-dose series (timing of doses depends on initial vaccine type):

 Broodmares* Broodmares*